isaacmillercodes/petstagram-graphql-backend/README.md

 ![Using Query Variables](https://i.imgur.com/y03dL5X.png)

-Once you've had a chance to explore Graph*i*QL and make some test queries, checkout to step-3-pets or head to the *step 3 instructions*.
+Once you've had a chance to explore Graph*i*QL and make some test queries, checkout to step-3-pets or head to the [step three instructions](https://github.com/isaacmillercodes/petstagram-graphql-backend/tree/step-3-pets).